 Soon after Google was created, the trademarked company name became a popular verb.
 People were “googling” all sorts of information, including their own names.
 When users google themselves, unless their names are absurdly rare, they may find their “googlegangers” (a portmanteau word combining “google” and “doppelgänger”), or their namesakes, listed in the Google search results.

 A whole new industry has sprung up around Google, including the new field of search-engine optimization or SEO, which works to boost the ranking of a name or term in Google and other search-engine results.
-In 2005, the newly-minted term Google bomb became popular, to describe the intentional skewing of Google search results by creating links to misleading Web pages.
+In 2005, the newly-minted term Google bomb became popular, to describe the intentional skewing of Google search results by creating links to misleading web pages.
 Whether we like it or not, we now live in a Google-centric world.

-Example sentences from the Web for google
+Example sentences from the Web for Google

 Instead of decorating every face on the street, Google Glass hit a contrarian rip tide.

 Google itself has taken a break and put plans for mass production on hold.

 If you Google “Muslim Christmas tree star” you will see a list of right-wing websites wetting their pants over this.

 Look, right now, in Africa, why are we using Instagram and Facebook and Google search?

 There was nothing on there you couldn't find with Google, of course, but I didn't think that would count in my favor.Little Brother|Cory Doctorow

 This eBook was prepared from page images made available by Google.Myths & Legends of our New Possessions & Protectorate|Charles M. Skinner